Climate change is shrinking snowpack in many places, study shows. And it will get worse

 Gottlieb and Mankin documented fingerprints of human-caused warming by using the standard climate attribution method of comparing what happened in the last 40 years of a real warming world to thousands of computer model runs showing what would happen to these river basins on a fictional planet with no climate change.

-Places chillier than 17.6 degrees account for 81 percent of the Northern Hemisphere snowpack, but they don't hold many people, only 570 million, Mankin said.
+Places chillier than 17.6 degrees account for 81% of the Northern Hemisphere snowpack, but they don’t hold many people, only 570 million, Mankin said.
 More than 2 billion people live in areas where winter averages between 17.6 and 32 degrees (-8 and zero Celsius), he said.

 What’s key, especially for water supply, is that “as warming accelerates, the snowpack change is going to accelerate much faster than it has,” said Daniel Scott, a scientist at the University of Waterloo who wasn’t involved in the study.